KUL-recon-lab/course_nucmed_tech/04_data_acquisition.md

     where {math}`c_E` is a coefficient converting voltage (integrated PMT output) to energy.
 The “constant” {math}`c_E` is not really a constant: it varies slightly with the energy of the high energy photon.
 Moreover, it depends also on the position of the scintillation, because of the complex and individual behavior of the PMT’s.
 Compensation of all these effects is called “energy correction”, and will be discussed below.

-*   **Time: ** {math}`t`\
+*   **Time:** {math}`t`

-    &#x20;In positron emission tomography, we must detect pairs of photons which have been produced simultaneously during positron-electron annihilation.
+    In positron emission tomography, we must detect pairs of photons which have been produced simultaneously during positron-electron annihilation.
 Consequently, the time of the scintillation must be computed as accurately as possible, so that we can separate truly simultaneous events from events that happen to occur almost simultaneously.

     The scintillation has a finite duration, depending on the scintillator (see [](#tab:crystals)).
 The scintillation duration is characterized by the the decay time τ, assuming that the number of scintillation photons decreases as {math}`\exp(- t/\tau)`.
 The decay times of the different scintillation crystals are in the range of 40 to several 100 ns.
 This seems short, but since a photon travels about 1 meter in only 3.3 ns, we want the time resolution to be in the order of a few ns (e.g. to suppress the random coincidence rate in PET, as will be explained in section [](#sec:septa)).
 To assign such a precise time to a relatively slow event, the electronics typically computes the time at which a predefined fraction of the scintillation light has been collected (constant fraction discriminator).
 In current time-of-flight PET systems based on LSO, one obtains a timing resolution of about 400 ps.